Estimation of Risk Contributions with MCMC: Introduction

-In this paper, we propose a new estimator of VaR contributions that utilizes {\it Markov chain Monte Carlo (MCMC)} method.
-Our MCMC-based estimator is available whenever the portfolio loss model is specified by the joint density.
-This case contains wide varieties of risk models since the joint density can be completely specified for all models having marginal densities and copula density (see, e.g., Yoshiba, 2013 for various examples of this type of models).
-In this case, the IS technique can hardly be available, and thus the problem of estimating VaR contributions is generally unsettled.
-We study theoretical properties of our MCMC estimator, and provide a guideline for the efficient application of MCMC to our problem.
-The proposed estimation method is then carried out within some risk models often used in practice.
-For these risk models, we compare the performance of the MCMC estimator with the existing estimators.
+In this paper, we propose a new method of estimating VaR contributions that utilizes the {\it Markov chain Monte Carlo (MCMC)}, especially the \emph{Metropolis-Hastings (MH) algorithm} \citep{metropolis1953equation,hastings1970monte}.
+Our MH method requires joint loss density which can be evaluated at each point.
+This is often the case when losses are modelled separately by marginal distributions and a copula; see \cite{yoshiba2013risk} for various examples.
+For such loss models, the IS method is not straightforwardly applicable, since in general there is no guidance on the appropriate choice of instrumental distribution.
+To the best of our knowledge, no stable estimator of VaR contributions is known for general risk models.
+We study the consistency and asymptotic normality of our MH estimator, and provide practical guidelines for the efficient application of the MCMC method to the problem of computing VaR contributions.
+The proposed method is then carried out for various risk models based on simulations and real-world data.
+In numerical experiments, we compare the performance of the MH estimator with other existing estimators.